-- a.
-A description of the Program, including the requirement of an approved M/WBE Plan; the requirements related to achieving the goals and counting MBE or WBE participation towards meeting the goals; if the goals are not met, the requirement of documentation of the contractor's Good Faith Efforts to achieve the goals, including the Good Faith Efforts of MBEs and WBEs to achieve the goal for which they do not qualify; and a requirement that the contractor commit to the expenditure of at least the dollar value of the Contract Specific Goals with one or more MBEs and one or more WBEs or make Good Faith Efforts to do so.
-This commitment may be met by the contractor's status as an MBE or WBE, a joint venture with one or more MBEs or WBEs as Prime Contractor (to the extent of the MBE's or WBE's participation in such joint venture), subcontracting a portion of the work to one or more MBEs or WBEs, purchasing materials or services for the work from one or more MBEs or WBEs, or by any combination of the foregoing; - b.
-A requirement that where the vendor cannot achieve the Contract Specific Goals, it must document its Good Faith Efforts to do so. - c.
-All Firms with full waivers must complete a survey with Form 104 (Vendor Diversity Profile). - d Onboarding all firms must complete all OBD Forms thoroughly without any omission.
+- a. a description of the Program, including the requirement of an approved M/WBE Plan; the requirements related to achieving the goals and counting MBE or WBE participation towards meeting the goals; if the goals are not met, the requirement of documentation of the vendor's Good Faith Efforts to achieve the goals, including the Good Faith Efforts of MBEs and WBEs to achieve the goal for which they do not qualify; and a requirement that the vendor commit to the expenditure of at least the dollar value of the Contract Specific Goals with one or more MBEs and one or more WBEs or make Good Faith Efforts to do so.
+This commitment may be met by the vendor's status as an MBE or WBE, a joint venture with one or more MBEs or WBEs as prime contractor (to the extent of the MBE or WBE participation in such joint venture), subcontracting a portion of the work to one or more MBEs or WBEs, purchasing materials or services for the work from one or more MBEs or WBEs, or by any combination of the foregoing; - b. a requirement that where the vendor cannot achieve the Contract Specific Goals, it must document its Good Faith Efforts to do so.
+Website for forms: